swimminginlove/algorithm-explainer/2_add_two_numbers/README.md

 5. If next of _l1_ is none then give it a value of 0 so we can continue iterating.
 Useful if both linked lists are different lengths
 6. Do same as step 6 but with _l2_
 7. Recursive calling itself with updated values and equaling result to next value of linked list to return
-8. When everything is done return tail of result linked list
+8. When everything is done return result linked list

 ### Approach 2: